 |I/O address||IRQ||I/O address||IRQ|

-I created the PRTADD program to solve all these problems and allow the DOS version of StagView to use any serial or parallel PCI/PCIe card if it is in its card database.
-The database contains many of the latest PCI/PCIe cards, the list of the cards supported by PRTADD v1.0.3 is here.
+I created the PRTADD program to solve all these problems and allow the DOS version of StagView to use any serial or parallel PCI/PCIe card that is in its card database.
+The database contains many of the latest PCI/PCIe cards and here is the latest card support list for PRTADD v1.1.1.

 The program scans the PCI/PCIe buses for the cards in its database and allocates them to COM or LPT devices.
 It can also be configured to detect only legacy addresses for any ports on the motherboard if necessary.
 Finally, it sets DOS environment variables containing the I/O address and IRQ for each COM and LPT device.
 Also, for COM devices it sets a variable for the baud rate multiplier and for LPT devices it sets a variable for the offset of the extended registers from the base registers.
 StagView uses the values in these environment variables to allow it to access the ports of cards which are not even supported for DOS !